What Causes Hypokalemia

 To avoid hypokalemia, you need to do your best to avoid these causes and to boost your potassium intake.

 This means doing what you can to reduce the factors listed above.
 For example, can you work to get off of your diuretics?
-Can you do better to manage your diabetes and lower your insulin levels?
+Can you do better to manage your diabetes and lower your Fat Storing Hormone levels?
 Can you cut out sugar?
 Reduce stress?

 And it also means being conscious of eating more potassium-rich foods.
 Try beet greens, avocado, Swiss chard, winter squash, and spinach.